temporalio/documentation/docs-src/python/how-to-send-a-signal-from-a-client-in-python.md

   - python
 ---

-To send a Signal to a Workflow Execution from Client code, use the [`signal()`](https://python.temporal.io/temporalio.workflow.html#signal) API in the Workflow interface.
+To send a Signal to a Workflow Execution from Client code, use the [`signal()`](https://python.temporal.io/temporalio.workflow.html#signal) method on the Workflow handle.

 ```python
 await my_workflow_handle.signal(MyWorkflow.my_signal, "my signal arg")